-- 4.1 All staff are required to demonstrate exemplary behaviour both in the interests of children and in order to protect themselves from unjustified allegations. - 4.2 The following are common sense examples: - 4.2.1 Always work in an open environment avoiding, where possible, private or unobserved situations, interactions or communications with unaccompanied children. - 4.2.2 Treat all children equally with respect and dignity. - 4.2.3 Put the welfare of the child first. - 4.2.4 Adults should respect children's privacy and right to be safe from abuse and harm and not to do anything harmful or age inappropriate with or in front of them. - 4.2.5 Always make sport fun and enjoyable, emphasising the importance of fair play. - 4.2.6 Always ensure that you have the appropriate technical skills, valid qualifications and insurance cover.
+- 4.1 All staff are required to demonstrate exemplary behaviour both in the interests of children and in order to protect themselves from unjustified allegations. - 4.2 The following are common sense examples: - 4.2.1 Always work in an open environment avoiding, where possible, private or unobserved situations, interactions or communications with unaccompanied children. - 4.2.2 Treat all children equally with respect and dignity. - 4.2.3 Put the welfare of the child first.
+The welfare of any child is of paramount importance. - 4.2.4 Adults should respect children's privacy and right to be safe from abuse and harm and not to do anything harmful or age inappropriate with or in front of them. - 4.2.5 Always make sport fun and enjoyable, emphasising the importance of fair play. - 4.2.6 Always ensure that you have the appropriate technical skills, valid qualifications and insurance cover as well as the correct accreditation and training.